pavan62/ckeditor5/docs/framework/architecture/ui-library.md

 ##### `show()` method

 This method accepts a number of configuration options that allow to shape the structure and behavior of the dialog.
+See the {@link module:ui/dialog/dialog~DialogDefinition `DialogDefinition`} API docs to check all the possibilities.

 ##### `show:[id]` event